pouchdb/pouchdb/docs/_posts/2015-05-18-we-have-a-problem-with-promises.md

 ---
 layout: post

-title: You 	&#40;probably&#41; don't understand promises
+title: We have a problem with promises
 author: Nolan Lawson

 ---

-I know, I know &ndash; you *think* you understand promises.
-Maybe you clicked on this article hoping to be reassured of your own mastery, and to have a chuckle at everyone else's ignorance.
-But if so, the joke's on you.

-Even if you're an experienced JavaScript programmer, I can say with high certainty that you don't understand promises nearly as well as you think you do.
+Fellow JavaScripters, it's time to admit it: we have a problem with promises.

+No, not with promises themselves.
+Promises, as defined by the [A+ spec](https://promisesaplus.com/), are awesome.

+The big problem, which has revealed itself to me over the course of the past year, as I've watched numerous programmers struggle with the PouchDB API and other promise-heavy APIs, is this:

+Many of us are using promises *without really understanding them*.

 If you find that hard to believe, consider this puzzle [I recently posted to Twitter](https://twitter.com/nolanlawson/status/578948854411878400):

 **Q: What is the difference between these four promises?**